"As composers, we should always be questioning and redefining why we compose music and for whom do we write for.

 Manuel García Albornoz is an Ecuadorian composer and orchestrator of contemporary music and film music.
 He has lived and worked in Buenos Aires, Quito, Barcelona and Boston.
 In 2011 after graduating at Berklee College of Music, he was hired to work at Sonicframe Productions and has been collaborating as composer and orchestrator for different projects, like the feature films The Chain and Against The Jab.
 In 2013 he moved back to Quito and he worked on jingles and commercials for different projects like 440 and CandleCross.
 That same year he was hired as a full time professor at Universidad San Francisco de Quito’s College of Music where he taught harmony, counterpoint, orchestration, composition and jazz arranging and was appointed academic coordinator.

 In 2014, he was involved in the production team of the album La Mitad de mi Mundo by Chilean pop star Alberto Plaza.
 In 2016 he worked as an arranger for the song Inmigrante by Bolivian Artist Luis Gamarra.
-During his stay in Boston from 2015-2018 Manuel premiered over a dozen pieces and has been performed by many contemporary music ensembles such as Transient Canvas, The Boston Conservatory's Contemporary Music Ensemble, The Boston Conservatory Composer's Orchestra.
-Manuel García Albornoz currently resides in Quito, Ecuador where he works as a freelance composer.
+During his stay in Boston from 2015-2018 Manuel premiered over a dozen pieces and has been performed by many contemporary music ensembles and orchestras such as The Ecuadorean National Symphony Orchestra OSNE, Transient Canvas, The Boston Conservatory's Contemporary Music Ensemble, The Boston Conservatory Composer's Orchestra.
+Manuel García Albornoz currently resides in Quito, Ecuador where he works as the director of the Film Scoring department at Universidad San Francisco de Quito USFQ and continues to work as a freelance composer.